RetroDECK/ES-DE/USERGUIDE-DEV.md

 There are of course many more settings for xenia and Wine that may be adjusted for optimal performance and compatibility but that's beyond the scope of this guide.

-The canary release of xenia can also be used but it's not explicitly supported.
-To use it simply rename `xenia_canary.exe` to `xenia.exe` and it should work.
-Also be aware that its configuration file is named `xenia-canary.config.toml` instead of `xenia.config.toml`
+The canary release of xenia can also be used but it's not possible to set the xenia release per game.
+Instead the find rules will first look for `xenia.exe` and if that can't be found it will look for `xenia_canary.exe`.
+Be aware that if using the canary release of xenia, the configuration file is named `xenia-canary.config.toml` instead of `xenia.config.toml`

 For a more complex setup like requiring different Wine or xenia versions per game or similar the xbox360 system on Linux also supports the _Shortcut or script_ alternative emulator entry.
 Using this you can create shell scripts with specific configuration or you could alternatively install Xbox 360 games via Lutris or similar and export .desktop shortcuts from there and place these inside the `~/ROMs/xbox360` directory.
 Just make sure to select the appropriate alternative emulator entry if doing this, or it will not work.